-- Evaluated independently the fair values of listed and quoted non-current investments. - Critically analysed the assumptions made by the Management in fair valuation of unquoted non-current investments. - Evaluated the process of the management to identify impairment (if any) for the investments measured at amortised cost. - Assessed the compliance of the recognition and subsequent measurement principles as specified in the accounting policy adopted by the company - Ensured presentation and disclosure as per applicable Ind AS and accounting framework
+- Evaluated independently the fair values of listed and quoted noncurrent investments. - Critically analysed the assumptions made by the Management in fair valuation of unquoted non-current investments - Evaluated the process of management to identify impairment (if any) for the investments measured at amortised cost. - Assessed the compliance of the and subsequent recognition measurement principles as specified in the accounting policy adopted by the company - Ensured presentation and disclosure as per applicable Ind AS and accounting framework